Thales Luna (formerly SafeNet Luna) HSM

 Step 5: Add the Application Certificates and Keys

-5.1 Create Application Certificate and Keys.
+Create Application Certificate and Keys

-The Controller is setup as a client of HSM and can be used to create keys and certificates on the HSM.
+The Controller is set up as a client of HSM and can be used to create keys and certificates on the HSM.
 Both the RSA and EC type of key/cert creation is supported.

 Use a browser to navigate to the Avi Controller’s management IP address.
 If Avi Vantage is deployed as a 3-node Controller cluster, navigate to the management IP address of the cluster.
 Use this procedure to create keys and certificates.
 The creation process is similar to any other key/certificate creation.
 For a key/certificate bound to HSM, select the HSM group while creating the object.
-The picture below illustrates the creation of self-signed certificate bound to a HSM group.

-Navigate to Templates > Security > SSL/TLS Certificates, and click on Create > Application Certificate.
+From the NSX Advanced Load Balancer UI, navigate to Templates > Security > SSL/TLS Certificates, and click on Create > Application Certificate.

 5.2 Import Application Certificate and Keys